C-reactive protein

 • High sensitivity, capable of detecting mild inflammation

 In infection diagnosis, combining CRP with white blood cell count can improve diagnostic accuracy.
-High-sensitivity CRP is also used for cardiovascular disease prediction; low concentrations indicate low risk, while moderate to high levels suggest increased atherosclerosis risk.
+High-sensitivity CRP is also used for cardiovascular risk prediction, where low concentrations indicate low risk, and moderate to high concentrations suggest increased risk of atherosclerosis.
 This test is often used together with other autoimmune markers such as antinuclear antibodies (ANA) to enhance diagnostic efficiency.

 Risks and Side Effects